Forms and Guides

 - Meal reimbursement is no longer separated into amounts for breakfast, lunch, and dinner.
 Effective May 1, 2014, the reimbursement of daily meal expenses will be based on actual amounts incurred subject to a $55 per day maximum meal reimbursement cap.
 Actual expenses for meals that are in excess of the above rates can be reimbursed in exceptional circumstances above and beyond regular travel activities and/or beyond the control of the traveler.
 In order to request a meal reimbursement in excess of the daily maximum rate the traveler needs to complete a detailed written explanation on the exceptional circumstance and submit itemized receipts.
 Please note that under no circumstances can alcohol be reimbursed as part of a government funded sponsored program.

 - Employees and PIs are expected to seek the best value whenever they obtain lodging.
 The maximum limit for lodging is $275 per night, excluding taxes.
 When the lodging rate exceeds the $275 maximum, a justification for the higher rate must be included on the Travel Reimbursement Form.
 Justification for a higher rate could be geographic region, season of travel, or the necessity to stay within certain facilities.
 No preapproval is required at this time.
-Travelers are expected to seek the best value whenever they obtain lodging.

 - A $7.00 incidental allowance may be claimed for each 24-hour period and only when travel includes an overnight stay.
 Incidental allowance includes expenses such as laundry services, dry cleaning, and tips for services such as waiters and baggage handlers.
 It does not include cab fares, telephone calls, and other business expenses.